-- Provision made for pupils with SEN is accurately recorded and kept up to date on the IEPS and provision map.
+- Provision made for pupils with SEND is accurately recorded and kept up to date on the IEPS and provision map.
 This will form part of regular discussions with parents about the child's progress, expected outcomes from the support and planned next steps.
-They should ensure that they have accurate information to evidence the SEN support that has been provided over the student's time in the Academy, as well as its impact. - Recording information on the provision map enables the SENCO to maintain an overview of the collective programmes of individual pupils and provides a basis for monitoring the levels of intervention and assessing their impact on progress. - The SENDCO will track and monitor SEN pupils' progress and data using the O'Track electronic data system which allows for a number of reports to be created over time.
+They should ensure that they have accurate information to evidence the SEND support that has been provided over the pupil's time in the Academy, as well as its impact. - Recording information on the provision map enables the SEND Leader to maintain an overview of the collective programmes of individual pupils and provides a basis for monitoring the levels of intervention and assessing their impact on progress. - The SEND Leader will track and monitor SEND pupils' progress and data using the school data system.